 The methods used to provide public counsel

 For direct appeals and post-conviction cases, the California courts system contracts with a number of non-profits and private attorneys.

-In death penalty matters, the non-profit California Appellate Project (CAP-SF) was established in San Francisco by the State Bar of California in 1983 as a resource center for private attorneys taking capital cases on direct appeal and onward through habeas corpus proceedings.
+In death penalty appeals and post-conviction proceedings, the non-profit California Appellate Project – San Francisco (CAP-SF) was established in San Francisco by the State Bar of California in 1983 as a resource center for private attorneys taking capital cases on direct appeal and onward through habeas corpus proceedings.
 CAP-SF operates under contract from the Judicial Council of California.
 The state of California supplemented CAP-SF in 1998 with the creation of the Habeas Corpus Resource Center, an arm of the state courts that provides direct representation to individuals in death penalty habeas proceedings before the Supreme Court of California and the federal courts.
 HCRC also provides training and accreditation assistance for private attorneys looking to become qualified to handle appointments in capital post-conviction proceedings.
 The Office of the State Public Defender, originally created in 1976 as a statewide appellate defender office under the judicial branch of government, was defunded in the 1980s and now handles only a limited number of post-conviction death penalty cases each year.